Tan Cheng Bock: 2011

-Campaign

 In the presidential candidate broadcast, Tan said, "The President must be above politics" and that "he must not be a proxy to be any political party", as "his interest must be national, not with a political agenda in mind".

 He also proposed that the government and the Prime Minister's Office be separated as "this familiarity attracts unwanted suspicion of undue influence".
 He emphasised that the separation is a symbolic move required to reassure the people that they are independent of each other.

-Tan also proposed an Annual Statement for greater transparency for Singaporeans to better understand the president's activities and ideas in unifying Singapore.
+Tan also proposed an annual statement for greater transparency for Singaporeans to better understand the president's activities and ideas in unifying Singapore.
 The statement also touches on Singapore's reserves and the rationale behind the appointment or vetoing of civil servants.

 Tan's campaign slogan was "Think Singaporeans First", a reference to his 1999 debate on the need to prioritise Singaporeans first when faced with prevailing foreign talent policy.

-Election symbol

 Tan's selected the palm tree as his symbol, explaining that "The leaves of the palm represents our multiracial society, the trunk represents them coming together, and the roots represents us taking root in Singapore."

-Result

 On 27 August, Singapore went to choose their seventh and newly elected candidate.
-About five hours after polls closed, at 1.23am, Tan called Election Department for an Election recount; due to a narrow margin with less than 2% between the top two highest candidates (the other was Tony Tan), ELD approved Tan's request, and vote counting went on for around three hours before the results were finalized.
+About five hours after polls closed, at 1.23am, Tan called Election Department for an Election recount; due to a narrow margin with less than 2% between the top two highest candidates (the other was Tony Tan), ELD approved Tan's request, and vote counting went on for around three hours before the results were finalised.

 At 4.10am, the final results saw Tan Cheng Bock losing the election marginally to Tony Tan by a 0.35% margin (7,269 votes); Cheng Bock garnered 737,128 (34.85% out of the 2,115,118 valid) votes, while Tony garnered 744,397 votes (35.20%).

-In 2011 Tan stood for the 2011 Singaporean presidential election.
-He lost by a mere 0.35% to Tony Tan.
-He requested a second counting of votes and accepted the results.
-Tan tried to stand again for 2017 Singaporean presidential election.
+Tan requested a second counting of votes and accepted the results and tried to stand again for 2017 Singaporean presidential election.
 However, changes made to the criteria of candidates rendered him ineligible.
 In a congratulatory Facebook post published on 13 September 2017, Tan said that the elected Halimah Yacob would assume "...the most controversial presidency in the history of Singapore."